Denton County Drug Charges

 If you have to face being charged with a drug related crime, who better to have at your side than an attorney that once prosecuted the very offense that you are facing in front of the same judges with the same district attorney’s office?
 John Rentz brings you that level of knowledge and skill to aid you in working you way through the criminal justice system.

-Denton Possession & Delivery Attorney
+Denton Possession, Manufacture, And Delivery Attorney

 John Rentz also bring to the table an extensive knowledge of the Search & Seizure laws of Texas.
 Did the police officer have the right to search you or your belongings?
 Did they execute their search warrant within the proper time frames and in the correct manner?
 Did they develop an articulable basis for stopping you and then continuing to detain you?
 Schedule an appointment to discuss how these matters affect your case.